awslabs/aws-lambda-powershell-runtime/README.md

 Your code runs in an Amazon Linux environment that includes AWS credentials from an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) role that you manage.

 ## Overview
 Lambda has supported running PowerShell since 2018.
-Howeveer, this existing solution uses the .NET Core runtime [implementation for PowerShell](https://docs.aws.amazon.com/lambda/latest/dg/lambda-powershell.html).
+However, the existing solution uses the .NET Core runtime [implementation for PowerShell](https://docs.aws.amazon.com/lambda/latest/dg/lambda-powershell.html).
 It uses the additional [AWSLambdaPSCore](https://www.powershellgallery.com/packages/AWSLambdaPSCore/3.0.1.0) modules for deployment and publishing, which require compiling the PowerShell code into C# binaries to run on .NET.
 This adds additional steps to the development process.

-The runtime uses Lambda's [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) functionality based on the `provided.al2` runtime.
+This new runtime uses Lambda's [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) functionality based on the `provided.al2` runtime.

 ## PowerShell custom runtime benefits

 * **Native PowerShell.** This new runtime uses native PowerShell.
   *  The function runtime environment matches a standard PowerShell session, which simplifies the development and testing process.